Schinzel/web-blocks/README.md

 **In some cases a change in one part of a page by a user should update other parts of the page.
 One want to do this without reloading the whole page. **
 This is solved by:
-1. Page-elements have the ability to update themselves.
+1. Blocks have the ability to update themselves.
-2. An observer system where a page-element can notify its observing page-elements that they should update themselves.
+2. An observer system where a block can notify its observing blocks that they should update themselves.

 **Managing state in both client and server leads to synchronization bugs and complexity**
 Modern web frameworks often require maintaining the same data in two places: client-side for instant UI updates and server-side for persistence.
 This dual state management is a common source of bugs including race conditions, stale data, and inconsistent UI states.
 This is solved by maintaining a single source of truth on the server.
-When data changes, the server updates the database and relevant page-elements automatically update themselves by fetching fresh content from the server, ensuring all components always display consistent, up-to-date information.
+When data changes, the server updates the database and relevant blocks automatically update themselves by fetching fresh content from the server, ensuring all components always display consistent, up-to-date information.

 **You want a feature based architecture**
 Most frameworks do not allow a feature based architecture.
-With standalone page-elements, reading resource files from the source folder of classes, and a file system based routing system this framework enables and encourages feature based architecture.
+With standalone blocks, reading resource files from the source folder of classes, and a file system based routing system this framework enables and encourages feature based architecture.